 The Faculty and Staff Assistance Program (FSAP) offers free, confidential, professional counseling and consultation services by telephone or in person.
 FSAP services are available to all benefits-eligible faculty, staff and their dependents.

-"Let's Talk" is a program that provides easy access to students and their spouses for informal confidential consultations with counselors from Gannett Health Services.
+"Let's Talk" is a program that provides easy access to students and their spouses for informal confidential consultations with counselors from Cornell Health Services.
 Counselors hold walk-in hours at 10 sites around campus Monday through Friday.
 There is no fee and no appointment is necessary.
-The International Students & Scholars Office is one of the "Let's Talk" sites.
-Walk-in service available every Monday at ISSO from 2:30-4:30 pm.
+International Services is one of the "Let's Talk" sites.
+Walk-in service available every Monday from 2:30-4:30 pm.

 Family and Children's Service located in downtown Ithaca is an organization that provides accessible mental health care for all ages, at any stage of life.
 Counseling for college students provides assistance in meeting the challenges of life during college, graduate and professional school by encouraging healthy personal choices and balanced perspectives.